univieCUBE/BMDMmodeling/README.md

 # **Repository Description**

 This repository complements the manuscript "Computational modelling reveals and predicts flux differences in nucleotide metabolism in IL-4-treated Cyp27a1-KO bone marrow-derived macrophages".
 It contains metabolic models, scripts, spreadsheets and a tutorial on how to perform a gene knockout of interest, as well as performing downstream processing and vizualization schemes.
+The work has been performed on Macintosh M1 Pro 2021 machine running OSX Sonoma 14.5.

 ## Major software dependencies: